 Trader Joe’s offers a chocolate babka that I hear is delicious.
 I bet it is.
 Unfortunately, I can’t eat it because it contains gluten, a protein found in wheat, rye, barley, and sometimes oats.

-About Lorraine’s Sweet Dough Mix
+About Hand + Heart Sweet Dough Mix

-I first found Lorraine’s Gluten Free on my quest to make the perfect gluten-free cinnamon rolls.
-I tried making cinnamon rolls time and time again with no success… but that was until I discovered Lorraine’s Sweet Dough Mix.
-This mix helped me to make the best sticky and gooey gluten-free cinnamon rolls ever.
+I first found Hand + Heart Sweet Dough Mix on my quest to make the perfect gluten-free cinnamon rolls.
+I tried making cinnamon rolls time and time again with no success, but then I discovered this baking mix, and it helped me make the best sticky and gooey gluten-free cinnamon rolls ever.
 It’s truly a game-changing mix!

 How to Make Gluten-Free Babka